 1. Provide an equitable distribution throughout the State and provide a reasonable mix of affordable housing projects, both in number of units and the populations served (family, elderly, special needs); 2.
-Provide as many affordable housing projects as possible, considering geographical need, size and cost per unit, and long term viability; and 3.
-Provide opportunities to a variety of qualified sponsors, both nonprofit and for-profit.
+Provide as many affordable housing projects as possible, considering geographical need, size and cost per unit, and long term viability; and

+3. Provide opportunities to a variety of qualified sponsors, both nonprofit and for-profit.

 The Corporation has engaged with the Public Administration Institute at Louisiana State University (PAI) in the production of a Housing Needs Assessment.
-Through a 5-year Cooperative Endeavor Agreement (CEA), LHC and PAI have determined to develop a process for incorporating local groups, including universities, non-profits, and civic groups, into the long-term planning of affordable, safe, and energy-efficient housing policy in Louisiana.
+Through a Cooperative Endeavor Agreement (CEA), LHC and PAI are developing a process for incorporating local groups, including universities, nonprofits, and civic groups, into the long-term planning of affordable, safe, and energy-efficient housing policy in Louisiana.
 The Housing Needs Assessment (HNA) is a first and necessary step towards achieving this goal.